MCP

 Get the Buron MCP server running in Claude Code and prove the connection with a live query.

-This walkthrough gets the Buron MCP server running in Claude Code and proves the connection with a live query.
-By the end, you'll have asked Claude Code a question about your ad data and gotten a real answer back.
+By the end of this walkthrough you'll have asked Claude Code a question about your ad data and gotten a real answer back.

 You'll need a Buron account with a team that has Google Ads connected.
 If you haven't done that yet, head to Connect your Google Ads account first.